-Examination/other end-of-semester assessment feedback may take the form of feedback classes, provision of sample answers or other group feedback.
+Examination/other end-of-semester assessment feedback may take the form of feedback classes, provision of sample answers or other group feedback after official results have been published.
 Please check with your lecturer on the feedback provided and take advantage of this prior to requesting individual consultations with staff.
 If your unit has an examination, you may request to view your examination script booklet, see http://intranet.monash.edu.au/infotech/resources/students/procedures/request-to-view-exam-scripts.html